abiyfantaye/aerodynamicDatabase/README.md

 ## Future work needed
 The current capability of the aerodynamic database is very limitted.
 Future work is needed to enhance its capability in the following key direction
  - Populate the database with additional data (both experimetal and CFD).
-Performing CFD simulations variying different parameters listed above.
+Performing CFD simulations variying different parameters listed above seem a feasible direction.
  - Inplement database interpolation technique for cases that can not be found in the database.
-This requires developing interpolation algorithm based on  devreduced order modeling or machine learning techniques.
+This requires developing interpolation scheme based on  devreduced order modeling or machine learning techniques.